WSU-kduncan/s24cicd-ZandState/deployment/README.md

-# Contains hook and script configuration
+# Contains hook, script, and configurations